BD202009/PDF-Metadata-Updater/README.md

 # PDF Metadata Updater

-This Python script updates the metadata of given PDF files.
-It creates 'output', 'input', and 'config' folders in the root directory to store the processed files.
+This Python script updates the metadata, specifically the Producer and Creator fields, of given PDF files.
+The purpose is to make it possible to open non-scanned files, for example, using ScanSnap Home.
+Additionally, the script creates 'output', 'input', and 'config' folders in the root directory to store the processed files.

 ## Author